jezzsantos/automate/docs/authoring.md

 ### Test code templates

+!!! abstract "Concept"
-**Concept**: Code templates contain content that may contain [Templating Expressions](reference.md#templating-expressions).
+Code templates contain content that may contain [Templating Expressions](reference.md#templating-expressions).
 Once the template has been added to a pattern, the content can be tested with fake data to yield a test result.
 Fake data is arranged in the same structure of the pattern and values are populated in a sequential way.
 This data is then applied to the code template to give a test output.
 You can export this dummy data after the test, alter it manually, and then import it back to be used in a subsequent test.

 To can test the contents of an existing code template: `automate test codetemplate "<TEMPLATENAME>" --aschildof {<ANEXPRESSION>}"`